j2969719/doublecmd-plugins/plugins/wdx/simplefileinfo/readme.md

 > - Returns the Group ID
 > - Returns the Inode number
 > - Returns the Number of hard links
-> - Checks if the directory is a mountpoint